 Remember: the first number is the title number and the second number is the section or statute number.
 Therefore, this statute can be found at Section 1982 of Title 42 of the United States Code, the United States Code Annotated, and the United States Code Service.
 All three citations refer to the 2011 editions of the codes.

 For more information on citing to Codes, see Rule 12 of The Bluebook: A Uniform System of Citation (2010).

-Utah statutes are found in one of two commercially published codes.
-There is no “official” code for the State of Utah.
+Utah statutes are available in print in one of two commercially published codes.
 One code is published by LexisNexis and the other code is published by West.

 Citing to a section of the code is the same with the only difference being the publisher identifier in the parenthetical.
 See examples below.